dpla/dpla-frontend/static/local/wisconsin/homepage.md

 Discover photos, maps, books, artifacts, oral histories and more from dozens of Wisconsin communities.

-Some of our special materials:
+These are some of our special materials available for you to search:

 - ### [Movie-struck Wisconsin](/search?subject="Theaters%20--%20Wisconsin%20--%20Milwaukee")